 Those enormous cravings

-“Cravings” is the widely recognized word describing the pregnant woman’s desire for food.
+“Cravings” is the word that describes the pregnant woman’s desire for food.
 What are you craving?
 Marshmallows, onions, or maybe soil…?

 2 min read